furiosa-ai/furiosa-device-plugin/README.rst

 Disable Device (Experimental)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ``disabledDeviceUUIDs`` allows disabling specific devices on a per-node basis.
-The UUID of the device can be obtained using the :ref:`furiosa-smi info <FuriosaSMICLI>` command.
+The UUID of the device can be obtained using the ``furiosa-smi info`` command.
 The following is an example configuration:

 .. code-block:: yaml